JonasBeking/seminar-dlmb-2025-summer-public/README.md

 * For testing codes on online-GPU we sometimes used
   * [Google colab](https://colab.research.google.com/)

-Using a local machine is recommended because of the extended file-structure.
-Otherwise a flattening of the src folder
+Although, a local machine is recommended because of the extended file-structure and easier editing of the configs.